 This last bit is key: deficiency at the root and excess at the branch.

-The specifics – and treatment principles – vary from individual-to-individual.
-(Indeed, we have at least five patterns of fei pang, each with its own symptoms and each warranting different herbal formulas and daily prescriptions.)
+The specifics – and treatment principles – vary from individual to individual.
+(Indeed, we have at least five patterns of fei pang, each with its own symptoms and each calling for different herbal support strategies and lifestyle guidance)

 In general though, we often see impaired digestive and hormonal functioning with a failure to properly metabolize food and drink.